VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

      2. The above subsection can not apply if the act also affects interests of the foundation, this includes disturbing the public order or peace. *(Editor's note: this means, no, you can not go up to a person and shoot them up, even if they agree to it)*
   4. ADMISSIBLE RISK - An act is not criminal if committed by those who, in accordance with the current state of knowledge and information available to them at the time of their decision-making on taking further procedures, perform a socially beneficial activity as part of their employment, occupation, position or function, by which they imperil or violate an interest protected by the Criminal Code, unless the socially beneficial result could have been achieved otherwise.
   5. AUTHORIZED USE OF A FIREARM - Any usage of a firearm can not be considered a crime if it is used within the limits stated by the Code of Ethics.

+#### §6B Exceptions
+  1. No personnel shall be subject to a punishment for an act that they were obligated or forced to commit.
+In such a case, the one that makes such an obligation or forces the act shall be held liable.
+     1. This subsection does not apply if the individual could have fulfilled the obligation legally.
+  2. Public safety personnel in execution of their duties may be exempt from section 21 of title 3 of this code if the property;
+     1. attempts to commit or has committed an act that would be considered a crime if committed by a foundation member excluding section 17 of title 3 of this code; or
+     2. attempts to disobey or has disobeyed any security, safety, or restraintment procedures or policies that apply to them.

+  This is to be regulated by the respective organization leaders.
+  3. No member of the Overseer Council shall be punished for any crime that is defined as a crime by section 2(1) of this title excluding sections 1, 2, 6, 7, 10, 11, 18, 20, 27 and the act of grossly interfering with preparation or course of an organised community event, congregation or ceremony of people as per 3(1) of title 3.

 ### Chapter 3 - Actions
 #### §7 Types of Punishments